HumanSignal/label-studio/docs/source/guide/label_studio_compare.md

 ---
-title: Compare OSS and Enterprise
+title: Compare Community and Enterprise
 type: guide
 tier: all
 order: 100